SayHerName: Activities

 In 2020, there was a resurgence in the #SayHerName campaign.
 This was due to the growing popularity of the Black Lives Matter movement and the murder of Breonna Taylor.
 Taylor was a Black woman killed in March 2020 by police officers in civilian clothing, during a rushed police raid.
 A year after her death, Kentucky Governor, Andy Beshear, signed a bill into law that would limit no-knock warrants.
 The city of Louisville responded to this and officially banned no-knock warrants in Spring 2021 and named it "Breonna's Law."

 The WNBA dedicated their 2020 season to "long history of inequality, implicit bias and racism that disproportionately impacts communities of color" by partnering with the #SayHerName campaign.
 The first weekend of their season, the players wore jerseys honoring Breonna Taylor and the #SayHerName movement.
 Angel McCoughtry, a player for Louisville, created the idea to put Breonna Taylor on the back of the women's jerseys.
 McCoughtry has brought greater light to this by saying, "It's a lot deeper than just the jersey, but I think that's a great start."

-In 2021, Janelle Monae released "Hell You Talbout" alongside lawyer, civil rights advocate, and pioneering scholar Dr. Kimberlé Crenshaw and the African American Policy Forum.
+In 2021, Janelle Monae released "Hell You Talmbout" alongside Kimberlé Crenshaw and the AAPF.

 Advocates claim that the #SayHerName hashtag has successfully created a safe online place for marginalized groups to come together and mourn their losses.
 However, as the hashtag spreads from Twitter to Facebook along with other social media platforms, the rhetoric does not change.
 Despite the diversity in background, with each woman sharing her story, the same underlying themes of vulnerability to physical police and aggressive sexual violence keep reappearing, making it appear that simply saying the names, remembering the faces and increasing awareness is not enough.
 Experts say that despite being only 7% of the population, and outnumbered by white women at the ratio of 5:1, Black women and girls have accounted for 20% of the unarmed people killed by police since 1999.